ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Language Code - Mandatory
    * Language Name - Mandatory
    * IsActive – Mandatory
-2. Respond to the source with the List of Languages
+2. Responds to the source with the List of Languages
 1. In case of Exceptions, system triggers relevant error messages

 #### C. Update and Delete a Language in the List of Languages Masterdata DB